HeapHopper/Spotit/markdown/01_data_preparation.md

 }
 ```

-Now for each track we are gonne make sure that **all** associated genre dummies are set to `1` based on the sub-genre mapping:
+Now for each track we are going to make sure that **all** associated genre dummies are set to `1` based on the sub-genre mapping:

 ```python